bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

    Functions: data transformation and calculation.

    - **Regular-streaming** processing module: processes data event by event;
-   - **Batch-streaming** processing module: organizes data into batches and processes it with the sliding window method.
+   - **Batch-streaming** processing module: organizes data into batches and processes it using sliding window.

    A processing module works with the stream types: